phil-blain/fortran-makefiles/README.txt

-it really is related to the case-insensitivity: try in terminal ls a.F90 a.f90, it returns both (!) even if there is only one file named a.F90
+it really is related to the case-insensitivity: try in terminal ls a.F90 a.f90, it returns both (!) even if there is only one file named a.F90 -> defining the compile rule as a macro (and adding the source as a prereq) works

 -> just as the 2 pass approach above, this approach causes recompilation of myprogram if only the implementation of mymodule is changed, because of the "touch $@" command for the anchor files
 -> if I remove the touch command it seems to work but might not in parallel with bigger programs

 -> this seems to be the only approach that works for several modules in the same file

+10. automatic dependency, without 2-pass (Makefile.autodep)
+note : this approach (using the compiler to generate the dependencies) is not very robust:
+- we would want BEGINCOMPILE to depend on $(DEPS) to prevent starting the compilation before all dep files are generated. however this results in a lot of unnecessary recompilation (if we do remove the modules in the BEGINCOMPILE rule, in order to simulate a dependency generator that does not write the .mod as a side effect)
+-> an alternative
+- if we do not add $(DEPS) as a prereq of BEGINCOMPILE then it is possible for the dependency generation rule to fail (ex. real syntax error), then the compilation starts and we get the same error twice (in the best case)
+- adding .smod in the fake rule results in a circular dependency between .o and .smod (this seems to be a Gfortran bug, since it only happens in Alberto's example_final with submodule and module two in the same file

 Références: